dartlangfr/game-store-codelab/user-story-2.md

     ```Dart
     List<Game> games = gameStoreService.games;
     ```
-3. Iterate over the games list
+3. Iterate over the game list
   - Import `x-game` component in your `games.html` file to be able to reused it.
   - Loop over games with a template loop and reuse the `x-game` component like this ([Hints](#user-story-2-hints)):